-Thinning is the limited removal of branches to increase light penetration and air movement through the crown.
+Thinning is the selective removal of branches to increase light penetration and air movement through the crown.
 Thinning opens the foliage of a tree, reduces weight on heavy limbs, and helps retain the tree's natural shape.
-Over-thinning will weaken the tree by reducing leaves available for photosynthesis.

 Raising (often called "limbing up") removes the lower branches from a tree in order to provide clearance for buildings, vehicles, pedestrians, and vistas.
 This is a popular practice for improving views through mature evergreen trees.